Visually Descriptive Language Model for Vector Graphics Reasoning: Framework

 We propose \bl, a higher-level abstraction that transforms low-level SVG paths to more structured primitives required for reasoning. \blabbr is a text-based visual description that consists of a set of primitive geometry objects, e.g., circles and line segments.
 Each \blabbr element contains the primitives' attributes (e.g., color, shape, position, size) with corresponding predicted values (e.g., blue, circle, pixel coordinates of the center, length of the radius).
 An example of the \blabbr representation is as follows (See Figure~\ref{fig:pvd_json_schema} for full definitions):

-Notably, the \blabbr is a higher level of abstraction that can be extracted from SVG, from which we can directly leverage the strong reasoning abilities of an off-the-shelf LLM or LMM to generalize across various downstream tasks.
-Moreover, the \blabbr is general enough to serve as a unified visual description across different types of \imgtype, as most complex concepts can be composed of multiple primitive shapes.
+Unlike raw SVG code, \blabbr can be \textit{directly reasoned about} by strong off-the-shelf foundation models to generalize across various downstream tasks.
+Moreover, \blabbr is sufficient to serve as a unified visual description across different types of \imgtype, as complex concepts can be composed of multiple primitive shapes.
 For example, a ``cross'' can be composed of two ``rectangles.''

-As shown in Figure~\ref{fig:base_layer}, the ontology of the \bl contains 9 primitive shape types that can be composed to cover diverse \imgtype in the wild.
+As shown in Figure~\ref{fig:base_layer}, the ontology of the \bl contains 9 canonical primitive shape types that can be composed to cover various \imgtype in the wild.
 The primitive shapes include circles, ellipses, rectangles, triangles, polygons, line segments, grids, paths, and graphs.
 A path in \blabbr{} is defined as a non-intersecting polyline.
 Graphs and grids are defined as a set of vertices connected by a set of edges.
+As an initial step to build a visually descriptive intermediate representation, we focus on demonstrating proof of concept; extension to a more comprehensive ontology will be left for future work.